swarmnyc/Fulton0/docs/typescript.md

 So in summary...don't use `any` unless you really really need to.

 ### 5. Third-party Node Library Support & Type Definitions

+*NOTE:* TypeScript can now be configured to auto-generate d.ts files on compile.
+However, the compiler only includes exported members of a module, which can lead to lots of compilation errors.
+Therefore it is necessary to refactor much of this framework so it works properly with auto-generated d.ts files.
+Once this is done, we can export this module as an npm module and import it into projects as needed.

 For TypeScript to truly work, and to take advantage of the huge ecosystem of packages available on npm, it is necessary to install *type definition* files for third-party modules.